roncarr880/I2C_polling/README.md

 # I2C_polling
-A write only, non-blocking, I2C set of functions for a Chipkit uC32
+A write only, non-blocking, I2C master mode set of functions for a Chipkit uC32.

-The Wire library for the chipkit uC32 blocks on start and stop commands.
-A typical sequence of start, a couple of data bytes and stop will block for the entire set of transactions.
-Even though the data bytes are loaded via an interupt, your program will just be waiting for everything to finish and the stop condition to complete.
+There seems to be some confusion about what non-blocking means in regards to the Wire library.
+Yes it hangs your whole program when there is an issue on the I2C bus, but it also blocks in the sense that it waits for all transactions to complete.
+This behavior greatly reduces the amount of processing power you have available.
+The I2C bus is slow, why wait?

 The functions here do not block.
+The functions are state sequenced and return immediately if there is nothing for them to do.
+If there is something to do, they will typically load a single register and return immediately.
 The polling function must be called from your loop function as often as you like to keep the state sequenced code running.